 In addition to a warning lantern before intense sound and light effects, sensory-friendly performances will offer trained ushers in the audience to offer assistance, a social story and plot synopsis sent in advance, and a safe space in the lobby for patrons to return to if they need a break from the performance.

-Tickets to Trinity Rep’s sensory-friendly performances can be purchased as a subscription starting at $114 for all six plays or starting at $25 for a single ticket.
+Tickets to Trinity Rep’s sensory-friendly performances can be purchased as a subscription starting at $120 for all six plays or starting at $25 for a single ticket.
 The subscription includes all Trinity Rep subscriber benefits such as discounts on additional full price tickets, and VIP rewards for discounts at local restaurants and retailers.
-Subscriptions are on sale now, non-subscription tickets will go on sale August 14, 2018.

 Patrons should note that Sensory-Friendly performances are more appropriate for an audience of teenagers and adults.
 For family-friendly sensory-friendly performances, please see Trinity Rep’s Sensory-Friendly Plus! series.

 Click here to read the Providence Journal’s article on our Sensory-Friendly programming.

 Click here to listen to a podcast from American Theatre about their experience with our Sensory-Friendly programming.

 Little Shop of Horrors: May 7, 2019 at 7:30 pm

 Looking to come early to meet your seat?
 No problem!
 Email Jordan Butterfield at firstname.lastname@example.org.